Supply Chain Architect for D2C

 Ongoing / Light retainer

 Your system runs.
-I make sure it stays that way.
-Monthly reviews.
-Early issue detection.
-Strategic sparring when needed.
-The founder stays out of operational firefighting — permanently.
+I make sure it stays that way, and the founder stays out of operational firefighting.
+For good.

 • Monthly Review